yiisoft/injector/README.md

 # Installation

-The preferred way to install this extension is through [composer](http://getcomposer.org/download/):
+The preferred way to install this package is through [composer](http://getcomposer.org/download/):

 ```
 composer require yiisoft/injector